 3. Japanese Valentine’s Day Overthrows Global Customs

-Valentine’s Day is a global custom that has men giving gifts to women, but in Japan, the day is used by women to give chocolate to their crush and confess.
+Valentine’s Day around the world is usually seen as men giving gifts to women, or perhaps both exchanging them with each other.
+But in Japan, the day is used by women to give chocolate to their crush and "confess their love."

 Japanese Valentine’s Day: Women Confess Their Love

-In the United States, people exchange Valentine’s cards regardless of age or sex, while in the UK, France, China, Thailand, and so on, men also often give presents and bouquets of roses to their partners.
+In the West, people exchange Valentine’s cards regardless of age or sex, and elsewhere you might see only the men giving presents and bouquets of roses to their partners.

 In Japan, however, women confess their love by giving their crush chocolate.
-It’s said that this style of celebrating Valentine’s Day was created by sweets makers’ strategy.
+It’s said that this style of celebrating Valentine’s Day was created by a (successful!) sweets makers’ strategy.

 What’s “Giri-Choco?”
 Giving “Duty Chocolate” to One’s Peers

-In this modern age where giri-choco is fully established, female employees often gather money to buy and distribute chocolate to their male coworkers systematically.
-Also, Japanese girls and young women also exchange chocolate with one another as “tomo-choco (friendship chocolate)” – Japanese Valentine’s Day keeps refining its uniqueness.
+Seeing as giri-choco is fully established, female employees often gather money to buy and distribute chocolate to their male coworkers systematically.
+Also, Japanese girls and young women also exchange chocolate with one another as “tomo-choco (friendship chocolate)” – Japanese Valentine’s Day keeps finding new ways to surprise us!

 Returning the Valentine: Japan’s “White Day” Custom

-On White Day, men give gifts such as marshmallows or candy to the women they got Valentine’s chocolate from – it’s a custom that’s probably not very well known abroad.
-However, there’s not that one standard gift for White Day like chocolate is for Valentine’s and men aren’t that used to choosing sweets as a gift but still are forced to choose, so there’s plenty of guys having a hard time every year.
+On White Day, exactly a month later, men give gifts such as marshmallows or candy to the women they got Valentine’s chocolate from – it’s a custom that’s probably not very well known abroad.
+However, there’s not that one standard gift for White Day like chocolate is for Valentine’s (meaning you're likely to find a few lost-looking men in department stores around this time of year)!

 4. The Original Meaning Hidden in Japan’s “Labor Thanksgiving Day”